priyaaank/roadtripp/_trips/himachal-adventure.md

       location: "Kasauli Exotica, Kasauli"
       rating: 3
       review: "A small budget hotel with a beautiful location.
 15 minutes walk to to the Kasauli Market.
 A bit of a climb.
 The rooms were small, food was ok the view was great!
 The service and value for money made it worth the stay.
 If you are looking for a value for money stay"
+    places_to_eat:
+      - name: "Taste Of Tibet"
+        location: "Taste Of Tibet, Near Christ Church, Kasauli"
+        comment: "Great Korean and Tibetian food.
+Will recommend Bibimbap & Thupka"
     additional_considerations: "Subathu is best explored on foot, so keep it light and short if travelling with kids.
 Gilbert Trail isn’t stroller-friendly—it’s narrow and uneven, so younger kids will need a handholding walk.
 Carry a light jacket and a torch for the trail if you plan to stay till sunset—the path gets dark quickly once the sun dips."
   - day: 4
     title: "Day 4: Yaks, Hidden Cafés & the Thrill of Hatu Peak"